Trump ally Kristi Noem wins in South Dakota, Montana midterm primary a tight race | Politics

 CALIFORNIA SHAKEOUT While Boudin lost his fight against a recall in San Francisco, Rick Caruso, a billionaire developer, and former Republican, battled U.S. Representative Karen Bass and a host of other liberal candidates in the Los Angeles mayoral election.

-Caruso was leading Bass with 41% of the vote to 38% with some 40% of votes counted.
-If neither receives a majority of the vote, they would face off in a run-off election in November.
+Caruso was leading Bass with 41% of the vote to 38% with some 40% of votes counted, signaling they were headed to a run-off election in November.
 Caruso, who has spent more than $30 million of his own money in the campaign, made crime the centerpiece of his candidacy in a city where homicides reached a 15-year high in 2021.
 That forced Bass, a longtime progressive champion in Congress, to move to the center and pledge to put more police on the streets.
-Caruso and Bass could be headed to a runoff, polls show.

 A replacement for Boudin will be chosen by San Francisco's mayor, London Breed, a Democrat who has criticized the prosecutor but did not take a stance on the recall.